emilioaf11/pandas-challenge/README.md

 Please ensure that your contributions align with the goals of the project and adhere to the coding standards and best practices.

-## License
+## Note

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code and data as per the terms of the license.
+Ensure that you have the necessary permissions to read the dataset file and write the analysis results file in the execution directory.

+Feel free to modify the script or adapt it to fit your specific needs.

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact [your name] at [your email address].
+If you have any questions, suggestions, or feedback, please feel free to contact me at emilioaristegui@outlook.com

 Thank you for your interest in this project!

-##